 - Here are the options available:

 - Block-level backup allows you to optimize subsequent backup runs by only copying changed data blocks;

 - Force using VSS allows you to backup files in Windows 10 that are even opened by third-party apps or users.

 - Backup NTFS permissions are necessary when you create a copy of shared resources, as it is imperative to rebuild access permissions in case of data restoration.

 - And the final option – Backup operator – allows you to run the backup job from a special system account.

-As a general rule for smoother Windows 10 backup and restore procedures you can enable block-level backup (which also activates VSS features) and ask the program to backup NTFS permissions.
+As a general rule for smoother Windows 10 cloud backup and restore procedures you can enable block-level backup (which also activates VSS features) and ask the program to backup NTFS permissions.
 Such preferences will help to recover data in many cases, and help to avoid “file is busy” errors.